North Carolina Institute for Public Health

 Applications: This course is offered twice per year.
 Cohorts typically start in August (fall cohort) and December (spring cohort).
-Applications for the fall 2023 cohort will open in May.
+Applications for the spring 2024 cohort are open September 22-November 8.
+(For details about how to apply, see the Applications section below.)

 Course Fees: The total cost for the PAA/STD Combined course is $1,160.
 (See the Course Fees section below).
-The first installment payment is due with registration, shortly after the application deadline.
+The first installment payment will be due by November 17, which is also the registration deadline for approved applicants.

 Time Commitment: Plan to spend approximately 10 hours per week to focus on this course.
 This estimate is just a guideline.
 Some students may need more (or less) time.
 The course is taught fully online except for one two-day on-site session in Chapel Hill, N.C.

-Course Dates: The instructional portion of the course will run from August 2023 to March 2024, followed by a five-month practicum at the student’s home health department.
-For an example of the course schedule, see the Spring 2023 Course Schedule (pdf).
+Course Dates: The instructional portion of the course will run from December 4, 2023 to May 30, 2024, followed by a five-month practicum at the student’s home health department.
+For details, see the Spring 2024 Course Schedule (pdf).

 Overview

 Nursing studentsSuccessful completion of this course and the five-month clinical practicum qualifies public health nurses for dual certification from the N.C.
-Division of Public Health as a Physical Assessment of Adults (PAA) Enhanced Role RN and Sexually Transmitted Diseases (STD) Enhanced Role RN.
+Division of Public Health as a Physical Assessment of Adults (PAA) Enhanced Role RN and Sexually Transmitted Diseases (STD) Enhanced Role RN (ERRN).

 The Physical Assessment of Adults (PAA) part of this course: